TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          tile

    Data type
-         x,y
+         x,y /stdWrap

    Description
-         tile x,y times.
+         Repeat the image x,y times (which creates the look of tiles).

-         Maximum times is 20 each direction.
+         Maximum number of times in each direction is 20.
 If you need more, use a larger image.

 .. container:: table-row